ePages-de/epages-docs/_posts/2016/2016-03-30-capistrano.md

 ## Evaluation of tools

-After a rough preselection the following tools were evaluated:
+After a rough preselection the following tools were evaluated in the middle of 2015:

 * [SaltStack](http://saltstack.com/ "SaltStack"): uses a `salt-ssh` command to run commands without additional software
 * [Ansible](http://www.ansible.com/ "Ansible"): provides a role model and uses SSH for encrypted communication